Scatchell/ideas-blog/source/_posts/2013-11-09-the-cool-factor.markdown

 > "T-Shaped people, who are generalists amongst a wide array of skills but experts in only a few""

 Or other such answers of equally indescribable brilliance and specificity.
-I would like to make clear that I think these answers are **bullshit**, and that, in most cases, it should be viewed as nothing less.
+I would like to make clear that I think these answers are bullshit, and that, in most cases, it should be viewed as nothing less.

 It is valid and useful in the sense that perfection is an important ideology to *strive* for - of course we want to make an *attempt* to achieve the best possible solution.
-But, I also feel it's a bit like the president asking his or her chief economic advisor "What should we do about balancing the budget?" and getting the response "We should make sure we don't waste money on bad things, and spend it only on good things!"
-It's a nice idea that's very easy to agree with but, how helpful is it, really?
+But, I also feel it's a bit like the president asking their chief economic advisor "What should we do about balancing the budget?" and getting the response "We should make sure we don't waste money on bad things, and spend it only on good things!"
+It's a cute statement that's very easy to agree with but, without detail and a bit of realism, how helpful is it, really?

-So, let us put aside the answer of "be perfect" and instead consider slightly more realistic concerns.
+So, let us put aside the answer of "be perfect" and instead consider more realistic concerns.

 ###The Slightly Less Bullshit Answer:

-In the IT industry, I believe there is an unspoken influence which places a stronger focus on depth than on breadth.
-I will also argue that I think this is wrong, and not only potentially dangerous to the industry as a whole, but *particularly* dangerous to consulting firms - the reasoning of which I will try to detail shortly.
+In the IT industry, I believe there is an unspoken influence which places a stronger focus on depth than on breadth, and I'll try to explain why.
+I will also argue that I think this is wrong, and not only potentially dangerous to the industry as a whole, but particularly dangerous to consulting firms - the reasoning of which I will try to detail shortly.

-I feel safe suggesting such a hard opinion because I don't insult the general ideology of depth being 'better' than breadth, but instead I insult the mechanism that I believe often causes this decision to be made...
+I feel safe suggesting such a hard opinion because I don't insult the general ideology of depth being 'better' than breadth, but instead I'd like to insult the mechanism that I believe often causes this decision to be made.

 <div style="text-align: center;">
   <img style="width: 400px;" src="/images/don_draper_is_cool.png" alt="The Cool Factor">